-In our fourth edition we explored the remarkable 10-star energy efficient home in The Cape development, Cape Patterson – you can read about it here.
-Today, The Cape present a five-minute chat with Tony O’Connell of TS Constructions and feature pictures of the ‘Core’ home.
+In our fourth edition, we explored the remarkable 10-star energy-efficient home in The Cape development, Cape Patterson - you can read about it here.
+Today, The Cape presents a five-minute chat with Tony O'Connell of TS Constructions and feature pictures of the 'Core' home.

 The Cape’s birth and development are from a culmination of experts who all have the same ethos in sustainable living, without compromising on comfort and quality.
 TS Constructions has carved out a successful career in creating smart and beautiful housing.
 They play a pivotal role in converting sustainable aspirations into reality.

 What motivated you to be involved in The Cape?

 I wanted to be involved with a project that was setting a new benchmark for housing across Australia and will become a demonstration project on how to plan, design and build whole sustainable communities, not just isolated pockets of sustainability.

 Have TS Constructions always been involved with innovative design and building with a sustainable edge?

 TS Constructions have always had an involvement with innovative design, however, it’s in the last eight or nine years that we have come to realize that as builders, we can have such a large impact on our environment.

 What do you love about The Cape and Cape Paterson?

 Being a long-term resident at Cape Paterson, I love the open spaces and the availability of great walking tracks and beaches, set within a friendly community.

 What sorts of people do you think will be attracted to The Cape and its offerings?